marceloneppel/dgraph/README.md

 ### Running tests

 Make sure you have `dgraph` installed before you run the tests.
-This script will run the unit and integration tests.
+This script will run the unit tests.

 ```sh
 pub run test --concurrency=1